-· Completing student evaluation questionnaires for each module of the programme

-• Acting as a student representative on various committees, e.g. Staff: Student Liaison Committees, Faculty Programmes Committee OR providing comments to your student representative to feed back on your behalf.

-- Serving as a student representative on Faculty Scrutiny Groups for programme validation - Taking part in programme validation meetings by joining a panel of students to meet with the Faculty Scrutiny Group
+- · Completing student evaluation questionnaires for each module of the programme - Acting as a student representative on various committees, e.g. Staff: Student Liaison Committees, Faculty Programmes Committee OR providing comments to your student representative to feed back on your - Faculty Programmes Committee OR providing comments to your student representative to feed back on your behalf. - · Serving as a student representative on Faculty Scrutiny Groups for programme validation - · Taking part in programme validation meetings by joining a panel of students to meet with the Faculty

+Scrutiny Group